 Many epidemiological reports indicate that Helicobacter pylori (H pylori) infection plays an important role in gastric cancer formation.
 H pylori is known to induce chronic inflammation in the gastric mucosa.
 Its products, including superoxides, participate in the DNA damage followed by initiation, and the inflammation-derived cytokines and growth factors contribute to the promotion of gastric carcinogenesis.
 By eradicating H pylori, gastric inflammation can be cured; the therapy diminishes the levels not only of inflammatory cell infiltration, but also atrophy/intestinal metaplasia in part.

-Helicobacter Pylori and Vascular Disease, heart rhythm problems
+Vascular Disease, heart rhythm problems

 by Helicobacter pylori, a bacteria associated with peptic ulcers and